-RICHARD J. FREER, PH.D. - Chairman of the Board, Director and Founder Age -- 59 Director since 1992
+RICHARD J. FREER, PH.D. - Chairman of the Board, Chief Operating Officer, Director and Founder Age - 61

 Since founding the Company in 1992, Dr. Freer has served as the Chairman of the Board and a director of the Company.
+He assumed the role of Chief Operating Officer in 2002.
 From 1975 until 1997, Dr. Freer was employed in the Department of Pharmacology and Toxicology at VCU, first as an Associate Professor and then a full Professor.
 In addition, from 1988 through 1995, Dr. Freer was first Director and then Chair of the Biomedical Engineering Program.
 From 1996 through 1997, Dr. Freer served as Professor in VCU's Department of Biochemistry and Molecular Biophysics.
 Dr. Freer received a bachelor's degree in Biology from Marist College and a doctorate degree in Pharmacology from Columbia University.

-DONALD A. MCAFEE, PH.D. - Director Age -- 60
+DONALD A. MCAFEE, PH.D. - Director Age - 62 Director since 2001

-Dr. McAfee is co-founder, Chief Technical Officer, and a director of Aderis Pharmaceuticals, Inc. (formerly Discovery Therapeutics, Inc.), a Richmond, Virginia-based clinical stage pharmaceutical company ("Aderis").
-Dr. McAfee has been a scientist and manager in academia and industry for more than 35 years.
-From May 1994 to September 2000, Dr. McAfee served as Chief Executive Officer of Discovery Therapeutics.
-Before organizing Discovery Therapeutics in 1994, Dr. McAfee served for eight years as Vice President, Research, at Whitby Research, Inc. (formerly Nelson Research and Development), managing the drug discovery programs.
-Prior to entering industry, Dr. McAfee served as Chairman of the Division of Neurosciences at the Beckman Research Institute (City of Hope) and held faculty appointments at the Yale University School of Medicine and the University of Miami School of Medicine.
-He has authored more than 100 articles and book chapters in neuroscience and pharmacology.
-He is currently an adjunct professor at the University of California, Irvine and at the Medical College of Virginia, and is a frequent lecturer to the industry in drug discovery for the Pharmaceutical Education and Research Institute.
-Dr. McAfee received his Ph.D. in Physiology from the University of Oregon School of Medicine.
+Dr. McAfee has been a scientist and manager in academia and industry for more than 40 years.
+He was a co-founder, Chief Technical Officer, and a Director of Aderis Pharmaceuticals, Inc. (formerly Discovery Therapeutics, Inc.), a clinical stage pharmaceutical company.
+Before organizing Discovery Therapeutics in 1994, Dr. McAfee served for eight years as Vice President, Research, at Whitby Research, Inc., Richmond, Virginia (formerly Nelson Research and Development, Irvine, California), managing drug discovery programs.
+Prior to entering industry, Dr. McAfee served as Chairman of the Division of Neurosciences at the Beckman Research Institute (City of Hope), Duarte, California, and held faculty appointments at the Yale University School of Medicine and the University of Miami School of Medicine.
+Dr. McAfee earned his Ph.D. in Physiology at the University of Oregon School of Medicine, and has authored more than 100 articles and book chapters in neuroscience and pharmacology.
+He is currently an adjunct professor at the Medical College of Virginia and a Director of the Virginia Biotech Association, an industry advocacy group.